s-nandra/ConsumeApiEJS/README.md

 > **Tools used:** postman, bootstrap, node, npm, express server, nodemon and superagent to build the api.

-> **Issues:** I spent most of my time getting the bearer token to work as this was not being sent properly within the api, I reformatted this and eventually got the authourization to work.
+> **Issues:** I spent most of my time getting the bearer token to work as this was not being sent properly within the api, I reformatted this and eventually get the authorization to work.

-> I have assuemed that there are foregign id fields within the customerPerson and equipment data which maps to the corresponding customer classes.
+> I have assumed that there are foreign id fields within the customer Person and equipment data which maps to the corresponding customer classes.